 That’s quite a potent benefit right there.
 Sure, broccoli isn’t the cure for cancer but it does contain specific elements called phytochemicals.
 These have certain anti-cancer properties, which help prevent the chances of developing cancer in the first place.
 This is not beneficial for both you and the baby temporarily but lasts throughout life.

 The presence of Vitamin C in broccoli plays a vital role in preventing allergies as well as relieving a few symptoms, such as blocked noses and sneezing.
 On the flipside, broccoli itself could cause a few allergies to be triggered in the form of rashes.
 So, that’s a call you have to take for yourself.

 10. Well-Rounded Pregnancy

-With a number of nutritional elements to keep track of, organizing the diet can get out of hand.
-Broccoli brings a lot of those nutrients to the table that helps with the neurological development of the baby and continued fitness of the mother throughout her pregnancy.
+With a number of nutritional elements to keep track of, organising the diet can get out of hand.
+Broccoli brings a lot of those nutrients to the table that help with the neurological development of the baby and continued fitness of the mother throughout her pregnancy.

 How Much Broccoli Can Pregnant Women Eat?

-For obtaining a nutrition that is good for a day, you can have about 2-3 cups of broccoli in various forms of food items.
+For obtaining daily nutrition, you can have about 2-3 cups of broccoli in various forms of food items.

 - Stay away from any broccoli that has its florets all dried out or even wilted down.